jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 〰〰〰

-Elisabeth Hendrickson, [Momentum > Urgency](https://testobsessed.com/2020/02/momentum-urgency/).
-I found this post recently, and it describes the best teams I've worked with.
+Elisabeth Hendrickson, [Momentum > Urgency][momentum].
 Effective teams focus on process, not outcome.
-Managers of such teams know that a team member being blocked isn't a frustrating detail that that team member will have to remedy, but rather a process failure that was luckily exposed while many more remain hidden.
-They'll use their managerial clout to fight with you against that obstacle, considering it a top priority.
+A blocked story isn't a temporary distraction from the process, it is the process.
+Effective technical management will focus on it like a laser.

 > What I've learned is that if we want things to go fast, a sense of momentum is much more effective than a sense of urgency.